Skip to main content

 Illinois Arts and Humanities Month is an opportunity to put the arts and humanities in the spotlight.
 Make your own personal proclamation, or use the form and tips below to invite your mayor or town or village board president to issue a proclamation officially designating October as Arts & Humanities Month in your community.

 1. Download the Illinois AH!
-Month logo for your website, e-newsletter, event posters or other marketing materials: IL AH!
-Month Logo
+Month and Americans for the Arts logos for your website, e-newsletter, event posters or other marketing materials.

 2. Review the sample proclamation below as a guide, and consider any other additional text you may want to include for personalization.